LessLawn.com... when lawn isn't your ideal landscape

 If you are lucky enough to have a natural stream, pond, or wetland on your property, you'll probably want to walk the fine line between making it accessible to humans and retaining its attraction to local wildlife.

 Build (or preserve) a buffer of natural, unmowed vegetation around your existing water elements.
 Mowing up to the shoreline of a pond will attract large groups of ducks and geese and deter local water birds that nest and seek shelter in the typical tall grass and reeds at the water's edge.
-A buffer of natural vegetation will also protect the water by filtering out pollutants -- such as lawn chemicals, oils from asphalt, or lime from cement -- that are carried into the water by runoff.
+A buffer of natural vegetation will also protect the water by filtering out pollutants such as lawn chemicals, oils from asphalt, or lime from cement that are carried into the water by runoff.
+Read more about shoreline landscaping.

-For practical advice and ideas on how to landscape near water features, try Carrol Henderson's book Lakescaping for Wildlife and Water Quality.
+For practical advice and ideas on how to landscape near water features, try Carrol Henderson's book Lakescaping for Wildlife & Water Quality.

 Feature #6: An Artificial Water Feature